AbubakarPagas/social-chat-ionic4/README.md

 ### facebook-clone-ionic4
 This Application  covers everything that you need in facebook, also I done in ionic 4 and firebase leatest version.
 This is clean code, the same functionality of facebook….
-Let me go in deeper, facebook is social network , I spend days , time and hour to help other developer, save there time, this application every 3 week will be update base on changes framework./n
+Let me go in deeper, facebook is social network , I spend days , time and hour to help other developer, save there time, this application every 3 week will be update base on changes framework.</br>
-/n(“This Application is tested and trusted  on IOS and Android device”) grantee, we used two technologies ionic 4 and firebase, also the language used SASS, Which is known as CSS styling for each pages, and typescript?
+<br>(“This Application is tested and trusted  on IOS and Android device”) grantee, we used two technologies ionic 4 and firebase, also the language used SASS, Which is known as CSS styling for each pages, and typescript?

 ### 1st Version
-<h4><ul>Facebook Chat with ionic 4 fully Hybrid App using Angular 8.</ul></h4>
+<h4><ol>Facebook Chat with ionic 4 fully Hybrid App using Angular 8.</ol></h4>
 <h4>User Login and Register </h4>
 <h4>User Login with Facebook Account.</h4>
 <h4>User Login with Google Account.</h4>